mfkiwl/THAMES/DISCLAIMER.md

 or external sulfate attack.
 It has been developed from the best knowledge and understanding currently available, but has some limitations that must be understood and considered by the user.
-THAMES is intended for use by persons competent in the  eld of cement-based materials and having some familiarity with computers.
+THAMES is intended for use by persons competent in the field of cement-based materials and having some familiarity with computers.